punkish/punkish/entries/D/DI/DIS/Disruptive-Technologies/index.md

 ## Disruptive Power

 All of the technologies mentioned above have the power to disrupt existing systems.
-Some of them (AI and the forerunners of open science and open data) have been around for a while but have recently gained steam with easy and cheap availability of network bandwidth and computing power.
+Some of them such as artificial intelligence (AI) and the forerunners of open science and open data have been around for a while but have recently gained steam with easy and cheap availability of network bandwidth and computing power.
 Others are more recent but have rapidly developed to the point of already being implemented in production systems underpinning medium to large scale investments and activities.

-AI is disintermediating human analysis as a first run on large scale data inputs so experts can devote their precious time to more demanding and immediate problems.
+AI is disintermediating human analysis as a first run on large scale data inputs so experts can devote their precious time to more demanding problems.
 Sensors are being used for monitoring in remote and uninhabitable but important environments as well as in densely populated areas to provide realtime data on ambient conditions.
-3D printing is being utilized to circumvent slow and cumbersome prototyping with immediate development and feedback as well for creation of valuable and scarce material such as human skin and tissues needed for burn and trauma victims.
+3D printing is being utilized to circumvent slow and cumbersome prototyping with immediate development and feedback as well for creation of valuable and scarce materials such as human skin and tissues needed for burn and trauma victims.
 Blockchain is being used in financial systems where smart contracts are automating cumbersome legal transactions between contracting parties.
-And open science and data are upending traditional publishing and publicising processes.
+And open science and data are upending traditional publishing and publicizing processes.

 To be disruptive, technologies need not be radical or novel from an engineering or technical point of view.
 Many become disruptive merely because they cross a tipping point in price or performance or dramatically increase accessibility and/or capabilities relative to the incumbent technologies.
 Sometimes, ubiquity also characterizes a disruptive technology.

 ## Potential for Development

-From using AI technologies for early detecton of disease outbreaks to sensors for environmental quality monitoring to using 3D printers for both rapidy industrial prototyping as well as for human tissue generation for trauma victims and those needing assistance to implementing blockchain-based civic service delivery to energizing the scientific and entrepreneurial landscape with easily accessible data, software and literature – the applications of disruptive technologies to the various processes of government, civic society, businesses, and creative and personal lives are limited only by imagination, implementation and resources.
+From using AI technologies for early detection of disease outbreaks to sensors for environmental quality monitoring to using 3D printers for both rapidly industrial prototyping as well as for human tissue generation for trauma victims and those needing assistance to implementing blockchain-based civic service delivery to energizing the scientific and entrepreneurial landscape with easily accessible data, software and literature – the applications of disruptive technologies to the various processes of government, civic society, businesses, and creative and personal lives are limited only by imagination, implementation and resources.

 ## Caveats

 The one thing all these technologies have in common is that they depend on computers, and as such, are susceptible to all the dangers that are applicable to information technologies in general.
 The information these technologies generate or use can be hacked by malicious parties, manipulated, and leveraged or utilized for wrong purposes.
-We see evidence of this in the constant reports of customer databases at businesses being breached, ransomware demands, blockchain hacks, use of 3D printers for making restricted items (for example, guns), intrusive sensors and the spread of fake news.
+We see evidence of this in the constant reports of customer databases at businesses being breached, ransomware demands, blockchain hacks, use of 3D printers for making restricted items such as guns, intrusive sensors and the spread of fake news.
 There is a tension between the need to restrict or eliminate such incidents on the one hand and the freedom to innovate and create technology that can do a lot of good things but also enable such undesirable outcomes.
 The only feasible ways to balance this tension in free societies is via policy instruments and education.
-A few of the areas requring specific attention are described below.
+A few of the areas requiring specific attention are described below.

 ### Information Lifecycle

-The citizen who is the source of data and the collector of that data, interface at the five points, namely, Ⓐ, Ⓑ, Ⓒ, Ⓓ and Ⓔ as shown in the information lifecycle diagram below
+Information is the raw material for more information.
+And in that continuous cycle are the two main participants, the data collector and the one on whom the data are being collected.

 <figure>
     <img src="privacy-information-lifecycle.png">
-    <figcaption>Information Lifecycle</figcaption>
+    <figcaption>The citizen who is the source of data and the collector of that data, interface at the five points, namely, Ⓐ, Ⓑ, Ⓒ, Ⓓ and Ⓔ as shown in the information lifecycle diagram above.
+Original illustration by Puneet Kishor released under the CC0 Public Domain Dedication.</figcaption>
 </figure>

+To make an information lifecycle that is responsive to the fast changing landscape of disruptive technologies, it has to serve the users while protecting those who are the subjects.
+The five interfaces that need particular attention are described below.

-**A**: Explore the potential of changing the conversation from the imperative of protecting privacy to the benefits of sharing.
-We can call this [Citizens Consent](Citizens-Consent).
+- **A**: Explore the potential of changing the conversation from the imperative of protecting privacy to the benefits of sharing.

-**B**: Demystify the terms of data collection, sharing, access, and reuse by simplifying terms of services (TOS), privacy and sharing policies.
+- **B**: Demystify the terms of data collection, sharing, access, and reuse by simplifying terms of services (TOS), privacy and sharing policies.

-**C**: Engage the citizens by involving them in the management and interpretation of the data sourced from them.
+- **C**: Engage citizens by involving them in the management and interpretation of the data sourced from them.

-**D**: Change the way data are collected and packaged for redistribution and sharing.
+- **D**: Change the way data are collected and packaged for redistribution and sharing.

-**E**: Demystify the Data Use Agreements (DUA).
+- **E**: Demystify the Data Use Agreements (DUA).

 ### Citizens Consent

 An omnipresent problem is that citizens give up their personal information without fully understanding what will be collected, where it will go, and how it will be used.
-It is hard to understand policies around privacy, sharing and access because they are complicated, non-standard, and perhaps even intentionally obfuscating.
-Citizens Consent can be thought of as analagous to informed consent.
+It is hard to understand policies around privacy, sharing and access because they are complicated, non-standard, and sometimes even intentionally obfuscating.
+Citizens Consent can be thought of as analogous to informed consent.
 Consent is not good unless the user understands the facts, implications, and consequences of giving it.
 A well-understood and given consent is the right of the citizen and the responsibility of the data collector.
 There have been many prior attempts at standardizing privacy policies but few have gained traction.
-A working solution would have to be simple, attractive, and visually display of the data collecting organization’s data sharing policy.
-It would be targeted at the average user, and focused on data sharing, be unformative instead of over-whelming, and be backed by a legally-binding policy.
+A working solution would have to be simple, attractive, and visually display the collecting organization’s data use and sharing policy.
+It would be targeted at the average user, and focused on data sharing, be informative instead of over-whelming, and be backed by a legally-binding policy.

 ### Artificial Intelligence

-Ironically, perhaps the best tool to fight AI-powered malintentioned activities is AI itself.
-AI sits at the top of the tech food-chain as combating tech malfeasance at scale is only possible via programmatic responses.
+Ironically, perhaps the best tool to fight AI-powered mal-intentioned activities is AI itself.
+AI sits at the top of the tech food-chain as combating tech malfeasance at scale is only possible via programmatic responses overseen by expert human curation.

 ### Policy and Regulation

-Traditionally law has trailed the rapid changes in technology and technology-drive cultural changes.
-In the United States, HIPAA and Common Rule, designed to protect human subjects can also become a deterrent to innovation by restricting the flow of information to legiitmate users of it.
+Traditionally law has trailed the rapid changes in technology and technology-driven cultural changes.
+In the United States, HIPAA and Common Rule, designed to protect human subjects can also become a deterrent to innovation by restricting the flow of information to legitimate users of it.
 In Europe, the General Data Protection Regulation (GDPR) proposes a layered set of standards to protect individual privacy.
-All these regulations have to belance the requirement for security and privacy with the need for sharing.
+All these regulations have to balance the requirement for security and privacy with the legitimate need for sharing.
 Similarly, policy and regulation also have to permit healthy innovation in fields such as stem cells, CRISPR genetic manipulation, and use of 3D printers for human tissue while also dissuading dangerous or ethically questionable experiments.

 ## Resources